gissellelehti/SQL-Covid-Portfolio/Background_Info.md

 # SQL-Covid-Portfolio

-In this dataset within the time period of January 8, 2020 - May 1, 2020  from https://ourworldindata.org/covid-deaths, I used two tables; COVIDDeaths and COVIDVaccinations for analysis.
+In this dataset within the time period of January 8, 2020 - May 1, 2021  from https://ourworldindata.org/covid-deaths, I used two tables; COVIDDeaths and COVIDVaccinations for analysis.
+It also includes a Dashboard created on Tableau.

 Here's a summary of the main aspects covered: